 You Don’t Have to Work With Everyone!

 A powerful statement that was hard for me to learn at first.
-Your ideal client is NOT a unicorn 🦄.
+Your ideal client is NOT a unicorn 🦄 – they are out there!
 You don’t have to work with everyone.
 There are ways that you can determine who you want to work with and who you don’t.
 Once you start being selective as to who you want to work with, you will begin to attract like-minded individuals.
-There are some easy indicators to find out who to avoid…
+There are some easy indicators to find out who to avoid:

 Know the Value You Provide